 (2003) Kobe Bryant Drops 52 On Rockets With A Sore Knee, Posterizes Rookie Yao Ming

-In the first very hyped up meeting on TNT between the two centers, Shaq outscored Yao 31 to 10 and of course put Yao on a couple of nasty looking posters.
-But, the Rockets got the W at the Compaq center!
+In the first hyped-up meeting between the two centers on TNT, Shaq outscored Yao 31 to 10, and of course, put Yao on a couple of nasty looking posters.
+But, the Rockets got the W at the Compaq center.

-A month later, the Rockets traveled to Staples to take on a Shaq-less Lakers and the red-hot Kobe – he was on a 5 game streak of 40+ points – got his revenge.
-Bryant, on a sore knee, connected on 19 of 38 shots and scored a season-high 52 points as the Lakers pulled off a 106-99 double OT victory.
+A month later, the Rockets traveled to Staples to take on a Shaq-less Lakers and the red-hot Kobe — he was on a five game streak of 40+ points — got his revenge.
+Bryant, on a sore knee, connected on 19-of-38 shots and scored a season-high 52 points as the Lakers pulled off a 106-99 double OT victory.

 After the game Kobe said his knew was “killing him,” while the Rockets Cat Mobley didn’t sound so convinced.

 “He must not have been hurting that bad,” Mobley said.
 “I don’t know.
 Some people just have the will to win and he had it.”